arunbaby0/arunbaby.com/_ai_agents/0058-ethical-ai-agents-and-safety.md

 **Ethical AI Safety** is the engineering discipline of ensuring agents stay within their "Operational Envelope."
 It involves **Alignment** (making sure the agent wants what we want) and **Control** (making sure the agent *cannot* do what we don't want).

-Today, on Day 58, we explore the architecture of Agentic Guardrails, connecting it to the theme of **Strict State Transitions and Rule-based Constraints**.
+We explore the architecture of Agentic Guardrails, focusing on **Strict State Transitions and Rule-based Constraints**.

 ---

 ## 2. The Five Pillars of Agentic Safety

-1.  **PII Protection**: Ensure the agent never sends sensitive data (emails, passwords, SSNs) to an external LLM provider.
+1. **PII Protection**: Ensure the agent never sends sensitive data to an external LLM provider.
 2. **Prompt Injection Defense**: Prevent the agent from being "hijacked" by malicious text it finds on the web.
-3.  **Action Validation**: A "Human-in-the-loop" or "Rule-based" check before high-stakes actions (e.g., spending > $100).
+3. **Action Validation**: A "Human-in-the-loop" check before high-stakes actions.
-4.  **Moral Alignment**: Ensuring the agent's reasoning follows a "Constitution" (e.g., "Always prioritize user safety over speed").
+4. **Moral Alignment**: Ensuring the agent's reasoning follows a "Constitution."
 5. **Sandboxing**: Running the agent in a container where it can't escape to the host system.

 ---